mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 Wireshark is started.
 You have to restart Wireshark after you do changes to the script, or reload all the Lua scripts with **Ctrl+Shift+L**.

-I'm using the latest version at the current date.
+I’m using the latest version available at the time of writing.
 What I'm doing here might not work on earlier versions.

 ### The protocol